Public Tenant Employment Program

 Those studying a diploma qualification or above may also get financial assistance through the Commonwealth Government’s VET FEE-HELP scheme.

-To find out more, go to the Study Assist website.
+To find out more about government assistance for tertiary study, visit the Australian Government's Study Assist website.

 - Phone 1800 451 553 (free call)